-No matter your reason - and I know many can give a million reasons to validate and explain the circumstances in which you behaved in this manner.
+No matter your reason and I know many can give a million reasons to validate and explain the circumstances in which you behaved in this manner.
 It's not important though.
-Once you have hurt another person, especially your own sister in faith with your ill behavior, you have already spoiled your actions.
+Once you have hurt another person, especially your own sister in faith with your ill behavior, you have already spoiled your actions - in that situation.

 In the Qur'an, Allah says (what means) "It is part of the Mercy of Allah that thou dost deal gently with them.
 Were thou severe or harsh-hearted, they would have broken away from about thee: so pass over (their faults), and ask for (Allah's) forgiveness for them; and consult them in affairs (of moment).
 Then, when thou hast taken a decision, put thy trust in Allah.
 For Allah loves those who put their trust (in Him).
 (The Noble Quran, 3:159)"

-When we behave harsh, ill, mean, arrogantly with our sisters, they will turn away from us.
-And we don't want to turn our sisters away from us or worst, this beautiful, merciful, blessed way of life called Al Islam.
-We want our sisters and indeed, all of humanity to see us and the good that Allah has blessed us with and want to BE with us: Muslims.
+When we behave harsh, ill, mean, arrogantly with our sisters, they will turn away from us, rightfully so.
+But truthfully, no one who believes in Allah and the last day should want to turn our sisters away from us or worst, this beautiful, merciful, blessed way of life called Al Islam.
+We want our sisters and indeed, all of humanity to see us and the good that Allah has blessed us with and want to BE with us as Muslims.

 Point #1: Being mean hurts you

-Point #2: And it hurts others as well.
+Point #2: Being mean it hurts others as well.